zoominsoftware/ghc-8.2.2-wsl/README.md

 to work around [Microsoft/WSL#1671](https://github.com/Microsoft/WSL/issues/1671) and [GHC Trac #13304](https://ghc.haskell.org/trac/ghc/ticket/13304).

+To work around the large file size limit on GitHub, the tarball has been split into two pieces.
+Before installing it, run the command

+`cat ghc-8.2.2-x86_64-unknown-linux-wsl.tar.xz.* > ghc-8.2.2-x86_64-unknown-linux-wsl.tar.xz`

+(We may switch to [Git LFS](https://git-lfs.github.com) some day.)

-The instructions for installation are the same as for the usual GHC binary installation tarballs.
+After that, the instructions for installation are the same as for the usual GHC binary installation tarballs.
 See the file INSTALL inside the tarball for details.